 Once are students were able to master showing time on the work mats, they tried their hand at making their time books.

 Each page has a clock on it, and there are many different pages to choose from.
-We picked a few where students had to draw the hands on of the clock, and a couple that had a clock and students had to fill in the time.
+I picked a few where students had to draw the hands on of the clock, and a couple that had a clock and students had to fill in the time.

 What Time is it?